 - 3. Supply for Demand – Pockets of towns and cities within your service radius might require a particular HVAC service type, which you can then market to and create that opportunistic supply

 Much like keyword variance, location-specific targeting takes advantage of market variables.
 Like the seasons call for different types of services to be in greater demand, so do locations.
 Effective marketing is really about connecting with the consumer, and understanding how each of them is different, helps you segment PPC campaigns.

 Tip 3: Spend Marketing Dollars Wisely

 The 3rd and final PPC suggestions for today’s post are related to both of the previous ones.
 It ties them together as a complete marketing objective.
-To keep your revenue consistent year-round, you will have to account for market variables that include seasons, locations, and more.
+To keep your revenue consistent year-round, you must account for market variables, including seasons, locations, and more.
 But to indeed have this strategy work optimally, you must set a dynamic budget.

 Just as we said, keyword relevance fluctuates based on season, so too does the amount a company should spend on paid search.
 In certain climates, budgets for the spring and autumn seasons may require a significant decrease in investment.
 Since homes are not too hot or not too cold, families become less reliant on heating and cooling units.
 During these seasons, there is still opportunity, and both optimizing and budgeting for them helps keep revenue at its optimal and consistent level, regardless of time.

 Weekly and Monthly Budgeting